FAQ

 • King County Library System System to provide free WI-fi and Friends of Lake Forest Park Library to provide and support special events on our stage;

-• Shoreline School District to produce student concerts, art shows, and other cultural events, and to provide space for PTSA meetings;
+• Shoreline School District to produce student concerts, art shows, and other cultural events;

 • 4Culture to support programming and equipment acquisitions through grant funding

-• Shoreline-Lake Forest Park Senior Center to provide space for Mah Jongg Mondays, informational public programs on Aging Independently, and cooking demonstrations;
+• Shoreline-Lake Forest Park Senior Center to provide space for informational public programs and other activities;

 Through the Lake Forest Park Farmers Market, we offer a food assistance program, and partner with the following agencies to distribute Market Bucks: